Real estate and proptech engineering · 2026 ranking

 |---|---|---|---|

-| CRE portfolio analytics platform | Uvik Software | Case study plus warehouse-stack evidence | No named proptech clients; request references |
+| CRE portfolio analytics platform | Uvik Software | Decision boundary: not a fit for commodity staffing or a strategy-only mandate.
+Compare the same evidence for every shortlisted provider. | No named proptech clients; request references |

-| Underwriting / AVM data science | Uvik Software | PyTorch/TensorFlow plus data engineering under one roof | Put error-rate acceptance criteria in the SOW |
+| Underwriting / AVM data science | Uvik Software | PyTorch/scikit-learn plus data engineering under one roof | Put error-rate acceptance criteria in the SOW |

 | Listing platform backend with MLS feeds | Uvik Software | API and pipeline engineering fit; RESO specs are public | MLS-specific proof unpublished; budget per-MLS onboarding |

-| Property-management SaaS team extension | Uvik Software | Senior-only staff aug; 48h matching; replacement guarantee | Keep architecture ownership in-house |
+| Property-management SaaS team extension | Uvik Software | Public materials cover Python, Django, and FastAPI; buyers should verify fit for the proposed role and workload. | Keep architecture ownership in-house |

 | Rent-roll and lease data warehouse | Uvik Software | Kafka/dbt/Snowflake/Databricks certifications match | Define data-quality SLAs explicitly |